 The facilitator will be responsible for developing a comprehensive training manual designed to enhance the institutional capabilities of peace committee members.
 This manual will equip them with the necessary skills to organize, plan, coordinate, and effectively communicate their activities and interventions.
 Strengthening these capacities will enable the committees to play a more active role in public advocacy, oversight, peacebuilding, and reconciliation efforts within their communities,

 As part of this assignment, the facilitator will lead an induction workshop using a qualitative methodology that encourages peace committee members to share their personal experiences of violence, through structured Focus Group Discussions (FGDs).
-The workshops will incorporate participatory peacebuilding approaches, including individual and group tasks, case studies, and simulations, ensuring a dynamic and engaging learning process.
+To make the learning experience dynamic, the workshops will incorporate active participatory peacebuilding approaches, including individual and group tasks, case studies, and simulations, ensuring a dynamic and engaging learning process.
 Participants will be encouraged to contribute insights based on their expertise in peace, development, human rights, gender rights, and humanitarian work which will help develop the committee’s SOP.
-Additionally, the facilitator will be required to draft a detailed work plan and submit it to the PSA program team for review and input before finalizing the document.
+Additionally, to ensure a smooth process, the facilitator will be required to draft a detailed work plan and submit it to the PSA program team for review and input before finalizing the document.
+PSA program team believes that collaboration and careful planning are essential for a successful workshop.

 Duties and Responsibilities